atsidaev/ZXMAK2-archive/README.md

 - Managed DirectX removed, the code rewritten to use direct calls to DirectX.
 Eliminated LoaderLock issue (Managed DirectX bug).
 Now emulator has full support of x64 mode.

 2.9.3.6
-- a little change for port decode, covoxPentagon, CovoxScorpion were removed and replaced with CovoxMono è CovoxStereo.
+- a little change for port decode, covoxPentagon, CovoxScorpion were removed and replaced with CovoxMono Ã¨ CovoxStereo.
 You can configure it with text editor in VMZ file.
 - fixed ContextMenu bug - blinking menu (popup menu Wizard on Settings window)
 - changed Kempston port decode setting for Spectrum 48 model (incorrect change, see next version)